pivotal/docs-tap/api-auto-registration/configuration.hbs.md

 # Configure API Auto Registration

-This topic describes configuration options available for API Auto Registration.
+This topic describes configuration options for API Auto Registration.

 ## <a id='update-values'></a>Update install values for api-auto-registration package

-You can view the values available for the package by first finding the available version of the package and then finding the schema for it.
-Once you have selected the values that you would like to update, you can update them either by updating the `tap` package if installed as a whole or by updating the `api-auto-registration` package if installed standalone.
+You can view the values available for the package by finding the available package version and finding the corresponding schema.
+After you select the values that you want to update, update them either by updating the `tap` package or by updating the `api-auto-registration` package if you installed it on it's own.

-1. Find the version of the available package
+1. Find the version of the available package:

     ```console
     tanzu package available list apis.apps.tanzu.vmware.com -n tap-install